hreis00/challenge/README.md

 ### Web Browser

-- Navigate to `192.168.40.185:8888` in your browser
+- Navigate to the IP provided by the device, using the port `8888`.
+For example: `192.168.40.185:8888`
 - Login with following password: `soda`

 This will open a JupyterLab, where you can do your experiments.
-The first thing to do is to create a Jupyter Notebook with the names of the components you are integrating, following the pattern: `gas_sensor_servo_motor.ipynb`.
+The first thing to do is to create a Jupyter Notebook and name it something you won't forget.

 ### Terminal

 - Open a terminal window in your machine
-- Run: `ssh soda@192.168.40.185`
+- Access the machine via SSH with the IP provided by the device.
+For example: `ssh soda@192.168.40.185`
 - Login with following password: `soda`

 After this, you'll need to navigate to where the code lives inside the AIoT device.